Ivano-Darivka: Russian invasion of Ukraine

 In August 2023, during the Russian invasion of Ukraine, Russian forces conducted a military offensive towards the village.
 The village was captured around 17 July 2024.
 On 28 August 2024, multiple sources indicated Ukrainian advances in the village, with some sources showing the village in a contested gray zone, with neither Russian nor Ukrainian forces having full control of the village.
-On 30 July 2025, the village was captured by Russian forces.
+On 30 July 2025, the village was recaptured by Russian forces.